yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/actions-outlets/index.md

 > This code was generated when we established the connection, and we should **not** make any changes to it.
 If you need to edit the spelling or change the variable name, watch <a target="blank" href="{{ site.url }}/swift-ios/lessons/videos/change-actions-outlets">this video</a>.

-We created this first outlet so that we can control the text in this `AppTitle Label`.
+We created this first outlet so that we can control the text in this `question` label.
 This means we can change it once we have whatever text the user typed in.

 ### Establishing Second Outlet